AVSystem/Anjay/doc/sphinx/source/BasicClient/BC-ThreadSafety.rst

-For the purpose of this example, we will use the POSIX Threads API that is widely available on modern Unix-like systems such as Linux and macOS, as well as through compatibility layers on other systems, including Windows (e.g. MinGW's winpthreads), Zephyr and ESP-IDF.
+For the purpose of this example, we will use the POSIX Threads API that is widely available on modern Unix-like systems such as Linux and macOS, as well as through compatibility layers on other systems, including Windows (e.g. MinGW's winpthreads) and Zephyr.
 Anjay itself is agnostic with regards to the underlying threading API (see also:
 :doc:`../PortingGuideForNonPOSIXPlatforms/ThreadingAPI`), so the same concepts shall apply on other platforms.